CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 service would also be made available via the GenAP portal, in collaboration with the GenAP team.

-To allow fine-grained availablity of data for analyses - for instance, to allow aggregations of data to be computed even if researchers do not have access to row-level data - CHORD will also create new capabilities for aggregations, including differential privacy, in
+To allow fine-grained availability of data for analyses - for instance, to allow aggregations of data to be computed even if researchers do not have access to row-level data - CHORD will also create new capabilities for aggregations, including differential privacy, in